This post contains affiliate links.

 This Khao Soi recipe, a coconut curry noodle soup hailing from northern Thailand, fuels you up with all the essentials while being packed with flavor!
 Made with traditional egg noodles and oyster mushrooms, it’s a satisfying vegan-friendly meal!

-Khao soi is a flavor-packed dish that comes from Thailand.
-It’s one that looks intimidating but is actually quite simple to make when you break it down!
-Made with egg noodles, coconut milk, vegetable broth, and a lot of mix-ins, it provides a world of flavor in each bite and tastes delicious when garnished with onions, shallots, and scallions!
+Thai coconut noodle soup (called Khao Soi) is a flavor-packed dish that looks intimidating but is actually quite simple to make!
+Made with egg noodles, coconut milk, vegetable broth, and a lot of mix-ins, it provides a world of flavor in each bite.

 What Is khao soi?